pwno-io/treesitter-mcp/README.md

     ```

 This will install two command-line tools:
--   `treesitter-mcp`: The CLI for analyzing files
+-   `treesitter`: The CLI for analyzing files
--   `treesitter-mcp-server`: The MCP server
+-   `treesitter-mcp`: The MCP server

 You can now use these commands from anywhere on your system.